devbnj/dltlite/README.md

 # dblite
 dblite is a complete full-stack, microservices package, made of
-* Flow Engine with Append Only SQLite3,
+* Flow Engine with Append-Only, Encrypted SQLite3,
 * SHA 512 encryption engine,
-* Redis Pub-Sub,
+* Redis Pub-Sub (modified to be encrypted),
 * DBlite (Node-RED) Nodes
 to manage a (Few)Masters-(Many)Workers Distributed Ledger and Reconciliation system.

-Master(s) can be as little as 1 node.
-Worker(s) can be a minimum of 1 node.
-Nodes can go upto thousands.
-It is uncertain at this time to accurately state what the optimum numbers are before any performance degradation is noticed.
-Devb Inc and Chainbelow would appreciate any inputs from the community on this.
-Please mark them as issues.
+Master(s) can be as little as one node.
+Worker(s) can also be a minimum of one node.
+The upper limit for Nodes can go upto thousands, limited by how many can participate in a network.
+It is uncertain at this time to accurately state what the optimum numbers of nodes can be in any private network, before any performance degradation is noticed, I will assume a ratio 1:200 (master:workers) is a safe bet in any network.

+Devb Inc, Chainbelow, Alontrus Group, and eSynergy would appreciate any inputs from the community on this.
+Please mark such questions / answers as issues.

 # Working with different Cloud Providers